-Do frequently check the Turbine Precleaner (located in the end cap of the air cleaner assembly) for free movement of the internal fan.
+The engine air cleaner system includes a turbine precleaner; a spinning fan driven by the intake airflow separates dust from the air, giving the initial stage of air cleaning.
+Every 100 hours check the Turbine Precleaner (located in the end cap of the air cleaner assembly) for free movement of the internal fan.
 Shine light into end cap to verify movement of fan with engine running.

-EnginaireTM Air Cleaner
+EnginaireTM VLR Air Cleaner

-A remote mounted Enginaire[TM] air cleaner provides the air filtering function.
+A remote mounted Enginaire TM air cleaner provides the air filtering function.
 The paper filter element slides over an outlet tube inside the air cleaner canister with radial sealing action, eliminating the possibility of dust leaks due to improper filter installation.
-Intake design, internal baffling, and a dust ejection valve provide dust separation and automatic precleaning action.
+Intake design and internal baffling provide dust separation and automatic precleaning action.
 Daily or frequent servicing of the air cleaner is not required.
-Use the air filter restriction gauge on the air cleaner outlet to indicate when the air filter needs servicing -- a yellow indicator will show when the filter is overly restricting airflow into the engine.
+Use the air filter restriction gauge on the air cleaner outlet to indicate when the air filter needs servicing - a yellow indicator will show when the filter is overly restricting airflow into the engine.

-IMPORTANT: Use only Enginaire[TM] air filter elements for replacement (S/N 133533 and prior uses 5090-1 and 5090-3, S/N 133534 to current uses 5090-4 and 5090-5).
+IMPORTANT: Use only EnginaireTM air filter elements for replacement (S/N 133534 and on uses Walker 5090-4 and 5090-5).
 Aftermarket filters may not seal properly or filter efficiently.